Roman Review: All about Roman’s health services and products

 For hair loss

 Roman's hair loss and hair care products are top-notch, but so are those from Keeps and Hims.
-In fact, Roman's price for minoxidil is the highest of the three, but its monthly price for finasteride is the lowest.
+In fact, Roman's price for topical minoxidil is the highest of the three, but its monthly price for finasteride is the lowest.

 For other treatments